-"Connecting the network cabling for K2 Media Clients with internal storage" on page 50
+"Connecting the network cabling for stand-alone K2 Media Clients" on page 50

-"Connecting the network cabling for K2 Media Clients with external (shared) storage" on page 51
+"Connecting the network cabling for K2 Media Clients with shared storage" on page 51

-Connecting the network cabling for K2 Media Clients with internal storage
+Connecting the network cabling for stand-alone K2 Media Clients

-On a K2 Media Client with internal storage, port 1 is the control port, used to transmit command information, AMP protocols, etc. Connect the control network to port 1.
+On a K2 Media Client with internal storage and on a K2 Media Client with direct-connect storage, port 1 is the control port, used to transmit command information, AMP protocols, etc. Connect the control network to port 1.

 Port 2 is used for FTP/streaming transfers.
 Connect the FTP/streaming network to port 2.
-Refer to "Using FTP for file transfer" on page 70 for more information about the FTP/streaming network.
+Refer to "Using FTP for file transfer" on page 73 for more information about the FTP/streaming network.